Lithium-titanate battery

-The lithium-titanate or lithium-titanium-oxide (LTO) battery is a type of rechargeable battery which has the advantage of being faster to charge than other lithium-ion batteries but the disadvantage is a much lower energy density.
+The lithium-titanate battery, or lithium-titanium-oxide (LTO) battery, is a type of rechargeable battery with a longer cycle life, a wider operating-temperature range, and greater tolerance for rapid charging and discharging than other lithium-ion batteries.
+The primary disadvantages of LTO batteries are their higher purchase cost per kWh and their lower energy density.

 Uses

-Titanate batteries are used in certain Japanese-only versions of Mitsubishi's i-MiEV electric vehicle as well as Honda's EV-neo electric bike and Fit EV.
-They are also used in the Tosa concept electric bus.
+Titanate batteries have been used in certain Japanese-only versions of Mitsubishi's i-MiEV electric vehicle as well as Honda's EV-neo electric bike and Fit EV.
+They are increasingly used in rail transport in electrified corridors.
 Because of the battery's high level of safety and recharge capabilities, LTO batteries are used in car audio applications as well as mobile medical devices.

 An LTO battery is also used in the S-Pen that comes with the Samsung Galaxy Note 20 Ultra 5G.

-According to a Weatherflow Co. article, the Tempest weather-station device contains a 1300 mAh LTO battery, charged via four solar panels, requiring "at least 4 hours of adequate sunlight every two weeks."

 The Combustion Predictive Thermometer is described as using an LTO battery.
 According to Combustion Inc., this allows it to safely survive temperatures up to 105 °C (221 °F) inside of ovens.

 Chemistry

-A lithium-titanate battery is a modified lithium-ion battery that uses lithium-titanate nanocrystals, instead of carbon, on the surface of its anode.
-This gives the anode a surface area of about 100 square meters per gram, compared with 3 square meters per gram for carbon, allowing electrons to enter and leave the anode quickly.
-Also, the redox potential of Li+ intercalation into titanium oxides is more positive than that of Li+ intercalation into graphite.
-This leads to fast charging (higher charging current) being much safer in the case of the titanate, than in the case of carbon, since lithium dendrites are less likely to form in the former case.
+A lithium-titanate battery is a type of lithium-ion battery that uses lithium-titanate nanocrystals, instead of graphite, on the surface of its anode.
+Compared to graphite, lithium-titanate has a lower theoretical specific capacity (175 vs 372 mAh/g), but also a lower volume change during lithiation/delithiation (0.2% vs 10%).
+The redox potential of Li+ intercalation into titanium oxides is more positive than that of Li+ intercalation into graphite.
+This makes fast charging at higher currents safer with lithium titanate than with carbon anodes, as lithium dendrites are less likely to form.
 Lithium-titanate cells last for 6000 to 30000 charge cycles; a life cycle of ~1000 cycles before reaching 80% capacity is possible when charged and discharged at 55 °C, rather than the standard 25 °C.

 A disadvantage of lithium-titanate batteries is their lower inherent voltage (2.4 V), which leads to a lower specific energy (about 30–110 Wh/kg) than conventional lithium-ion battery technologies, which have an inherent voltage of 3.7 V. Some lithium-titanate batteries, however, have an volumetric energy density of up to 177 Wh/L.

 Brands and uses

 Log 9 scientific materials

-The Log9 company is working to introduce its tropicalized-ion battery (TiB) backed by lithium ferro-phosphate (LFP) and lithium-titanium-oxide (LTO) battery chemistries.
-Unlike LFP and LTO, the more popular NMC (Nickel Manganese Cobalt) chemistry does have the requisite temperature resilience to survive in the warmest conditions such as in India.
-LTO is not only temperature resilient, but also has a long life.
+The company Log9 is working to introduce its tropicalized-ion battery (TiB) backed by lithium ferro-phosphate (LFP) and lithium-titanium-oxide (LTO) battery chemistries.
+LFP and LTO battery chemistries are better suited to more tropical climates due to their wider range of operating temperatures.